Synkevych/developer-roadmap/README.md

 # Developer Roadmap

-This document describes the current status and the upcoming milestones of the web development in 2021
+This document describes my current status and upcoming development milestones as a Software Engineer in 2021

 > Updated: Sat, 6 Mar 2021